Henry Benbridge

-Henry Benbridge (October 1743 – February 1812) was an early American portrait painter.
+Henry Benbridge (October 1743 – February 1812) was an American painter who specialized in portrait painting.

 Early life and education

 He was born in Philadelphia, the only child of James and Mary (Clark) Benbridge.
 When he was seven years old, his mother, who had been left a widow, was married to Thomas Gordon, a wealthy Scot.
 The boy's artistic talent was encouraged.
 He made decorative designs for his stepfather's drawing-room which were much admired.
 When he was fourteen years old he may have watched John Wollaston paint Gordon's portrait.
 It has been plausibly argued that young Benbridge had instruction from Wollaston, since his earliest known portrait, that of his half-sister Rebecca Gordon, "seems to hark back to Wollaston."
 When he was 21, Benbridge was sent to Italy, where he studied with Pompeo Batoni and Anton Raphael Mengs.

 Sojourn in England

 In 1769, on commission from James Boswell, biographer of Dr. Samuel Johnson, he made a portrait of Pasquale Paoli in Corsica which he took to London.
 It was exhibited (1769) at the Free Society of Artists, and from it three mezzotints were scraped and published with the artist's name signed "Bembridge."
 Like other young Americans he was encouraged by Benjamin West.
 He wrote, on December 7, 1769, to his stepfather: "Upon my arrival I waited upon Mr. West who received me with a sort of brotherly affection, as did my cousin, Mrs. West."
 Impelled, apparently, by a longing to rejoin his family, he left England in 1770, bearing from West the following note of recommendation to Francis Hopkinson: "By Mr. Benbridge you will receive these few lines.
 You will find him an Ingenous artist and an agreeable Companion.
 His merit in the art must procure him great incouragement and much esteem.
 I deare say it will give you great pleasure to have an ingenous artist resident amongst you."